Fine-grained uncertainty relation under the relativistic motion: FGUR for an accelerating observer

-Finally, as illustrated in Fig. \ref{FGUR1}, we find that the distinguishability between the measurements in MUBs is a common feature for any choice of Unruh modes.
-To explain this, recall that, by definition, a set of orthonormal bases $\{\mathcal{B}_k\}$ for a Hilbert space $\mathcal{H}=\mathbb{C}^d$ where $\mathcal{B}_k=\{|i_k\ra\}=\{|0_k\ra,\cdots,|d-1_k\ra\}$ is called unbiased iff $|\la i_k|j_l\ra|^2=\frac{1}{d}$, $\forall\ i,j\in\{0,\cdots,d-1\}$ holds for all basis vectors $|i_k\ra$ and $|j_l\ra$ belong to different bases, i.e., $\forall\ k\neq l$.
+As illustrated in Fig. \ref{FGUR1}, we find that the distinguishability between the measurements in MUBs is a common feature for any choice of Unruh modes.
+To explain this, recall that, by definition, a set of orthonormal bases $\{\mathcal{B}_k\}$ for a Hilbert space $\mathcal{H}=\mathbb{C}^d$ where $\mathcal{B}_k=\{|i_k\ra\}=\{|0_k\ra,\cdots,|d-1_k\ra\}$ is called unbiased iff $|\la i_k|j_l\ra|^2=\frac{1}{d}$, $\forall\ i,j\in\{0,\cdots,d-1\}$ holds for all basis vectors $|i_k\ra$ and $|j_l\ra$ with $\forall\ k\neq l$.
 From an inertial perspective, the MUBs are intimately related to complementarity principle \cite{MUB}, which indicates that the measurement of a observable reveals no information about the outcome of another one if their corresponding bases are mutually unbiased.
 However, for a noninertial observer, the bases $\{\mathcal{B}_k\}$ should be transformed according to proper Bogoliubov transformations, which in general breaks the orthonormality.
 In other word, the MUBs in inertial frame would become non-MUBs from a noninertial perspective.
-Therefore, for the observer undergoing an uniform acceleration, we conclude that Unruh effect could distinguish measurements in MUBs.
+Therefore, for the observer undergoing an uniform acceleration, we expect that Unruh effect could distinguish measurements in MUBs w.r.t. inertial observer.